 Upgrades for mobile devices

 Although it's usually possible to perform upgrades on desktop and laptop computers, mobile devices are a different kettle of fish.
-Smartphones and tablets are not usually designed to be upgraded, although many models will allow you to add extra storage space by connecting a memory card.
+Smartphones and tablets are not usually designed to be upgraded, although some models will allow you to add extra storage space by connecting a memory card.

 Here's the general rule of thumb when it comes to obsolescence for the two big players in the mobile market:

 - Apple (iOS).
 You can get a good idea of what Apple deems to be the average lifespan for its devices by looking at the oldest products it still sells.
-For example, at the time of writing, it is still possible to purchase an iPad mini 2 - a three-year-old device.

 - Android.
 Like iOS, Android is updated annually, but unlike Apple's operating system, the changes take much longer to filter down to the numerous manufacturers using this open platform.
 As such, Android tablets will usually last comfortably beyond the standard three-year period.